NEW JERSEY STATE SOCIETY DAUGHTERS OF THE AMERICAN REVOLUTION

 Elizabeth Watson

-Do you have a Revolutionary Patriot in your family tree?
+Do you have a, American Revolutionary War Patriot in your family tree?

 Picture